keshav23456/sem5/Financial-Engineering/Financial-Engineering.typ

   It is the amount the issuer promises to pay at the maturity date.#footnote[It may be less than the bond price.
 This occurs when the coupon rate is higher than the prevailing market interest rate]
 ]
 #definition[Coupon Rate][
-  It is the percent of the bond price paid periodically to the buyer.
+  It is the percent of the face value paid periodically to the buyer.
 ]

 If a bond is priced $P$ at a coupon rate of $c$ and has a face value of $F$ for some time interval $n$, then the total cash inflow is,